bozsahin/ccglab/README.md

 <B>THE WRAPPER</B>

-I hope you will appreciate the peace and comfort of <code>rlwrap</code> when you use a command-line tool like CCGlab.
+I hope you appreciate the peace and comfort of <code>rlwrap</code> when you use a command-line tool like CCGlab.
+I am eternally grateful to its developers.

 enjoy.